Generator - AlternatorQuestions - Answers

 kW= 80 kW.

-Now you know why alternators, generators, transformers and UPS etc are rated in kVA instead of kW.
+Now you can understand why alternators, generators, transformers, UPS systems, and similar equipment are rated in kVA rather than in kW.

 Related Posts: